4 Perks that Jobs Offer And What They Tell You

 In badly run unlimited holiday systems, employees wind up taking less time off than their counterparts do.

-If you want to check, ask the company what how many days off people took on average the previous year.
+If you want to check, ask the company how many days people took off on average the previous year.
 If the number is low, or they can’t answer, you know there’s trouble ahead.

 Companies that use this policy because they sincerely think it’s good for their employees will usually have a minimum amount of time off required every year.

 In the early 00s, the trend was for closed-off individual offices, partitions across open spaces, and a lot of private space.
 A lot of people felt like this was quite bleak, and discouraged social interaction, so an alternative was proposed: Open Plan Offices.

 The new problem comes with the constant distractions that open-plan offices offer, with a lot of noise and other things that can make it harder for you to do your job- the human brain tends to be more efficient when it’s surrounded by silence.
 Add to that open-plan offices may encourage the spread of illnesses, so we think there’s a middle ground to be found between the two extremes.

 If a business advertises using an open plan layout, check and see if they have options for quiet work- closed off places, designated quiet zones, soundproof rooms- so that when push comes to shove you’ll have somewhere you can go and really focus.
 Think of it as going to the library to study!

 “There’s a middle ground to be found between the two extremes“

 We love white water rafting, but we’d rather do it on our terms, and not be forced into it.

 There’s a phrase used by management that is guaranteed to strike dread into the hearts of most employees: